 The trail now curves to the right and continues to climb to the summit of Horse Pond Mountain (elevation 945 feet), marked by a grassy area and an interesting balanced boulder.
 The views over the reservoir from the summit are partially obstructed by trees.

-The trail bears left and descends from the summit, then climbs slightly to reach a rock outcrop, where a boulder with a triple yellow blaze marks the start of the the Burnt Meadow Trail.
-Turn right and follow this yellow-blazed trail, which descends very steeply over rocks.
+The trail bears left and descends from the summit, then climbs slightly to reach a rock outcrop.
+Here, the two trails diverge.
+Turn right and follow the green-blazed Burnt Meadow Trail, which descends very steeply over rocks.
 The grade soon moderates, and the trail turns left onto a woods road.
 It turns right, leaving the road, and descends on a footpath, then turns right onto another woods road.